dwjackson/ctache/README.md

 # Ctache

-Ctache (pronounced "stash" as in "stache" as in "moustache" you see) is an implementation of [mustache](https://mustache.github.io/) templates in C. It is implemented as the command-line tool `ctache` and also in library form as `libctache`.
+Ctache (pronounced "stash" as in "stache" as in "moustache" you see) is an implementation of [mustache](https://mustache.github.io/) templates in C (though I have not yet checked whether it fully implements the spec).
+It is available as the command-line tool `ctache` and also in library form as `libctache`.

 ## Building & Installing